godspeedelbow/eslint-plugin-express/README.md

 ### `error-middleware-4-params`:

-Express looks at the number of params the middleware takes to determine whether it is normal middleware (3) or error middleware(4).
+Express looks at the number of params the middleware takes to determine whether it is normal middleware (3) or error middleware(4 ([Express documentation](https://expressjs.com/en/guide/error-handling.html)).
 A common mistake is to remove the `next` param when defining error middleware.

 Examples of **incorrect** code for this rule: